BeauloSun/BlockBid/README.md

 Project Planning (by 9th Feb)

-- Tests for Contracts
+- Tests for Contracts ✅
 - Tests for React
-- Tests for DB
+- Tests for DB✅
-- Minting Contract for ERC1155 (BackEnd)
+- Minting Contract for ERC1155 (BackEnd)✅
-- Minting page for ERC1155 (FrontEnd)
+- Minting page for ERC1155 (FrontEnd)✅
-- Marketplace for ERC1155 (FrontEnd)
+- Marketplace for ERC1155 (FrontEnd)✅
-- Buy/Sell Contract for ERC1155 (FrontEnd)
+- Buy/Sell Contract for ERC1155 (FrontEnd)✅